necloid/MCI2026_Task2_Kelompok31/README.md

-### C. Guide to Run Pipeline:
+### 3. Guide to Run Pipeline:

-1. Build image using the command `docker-compose build` in our workspace location's terminal.
+1 Build image using the command `docker-compose build` in our workspace location's terminal.

 2. Install airflow database using `docker-compose up airflow-init`